DNS resolution, slowed down

 What the hell is this DNS thing?

 As humans, we identify things by their name.
 People, countries, buildings, dogs, cats, mountains, all have a name.
 However, because a computer's tiny little brain can't deal with human words, they have to use numbers instead.
 This ultimately leads to a massive language barrier being formed between man and machine.
 Think about it, is a human really going to understand all those ones and zeros their computer is spitting out?
 To solve this problem, the DNS (Domain Name System) was created.
 DNS works by taking a memorable, human-readable name, called a domain name, and tying it to an IP address, a series of numbers that uniquely identifies each computer connected to a network such as the internet.
 DNS is the internet's version of speed dial.
 When you select a name from the list and press the call button, the person's telephone number is found and automatically dialled.
 However, loading a website takes a lot more steps than calling a friend.
-The following list details the steps taken to load this website (houseoffireseed.ml).
+The following list details the steps taken to load this website, seedy.cc.

 How DNS works